Hajin-dev/Nethack-ID-MEMO/README.md

 - It also support data storage through cookies.

 - This is a beta version.
-Be caution of using it
+Please Be caution of using it.